 Movado and Tissot are watch brands that well-known among watch aficionados.
 Both of these brands are known for their design and aesthetics.
 Movado’s Museum line of watches with a minimalist dial and the now very recognizable dot at the 12 o’clock position is iconic.
 Tissot strength lies in its in-house watch movements, including the Powermatic – with an impressive 80-hour power reserve.
 Apart from watchmaking mechanical innovation, the brand’s classic designs include the “Le Loche” collection of dress watches or the sporty Chrono collaborations with racing icons in the motorsports world.

 Both Movado and Tissot are Swiss watch brands, with a long history in watchmaking dating back to the 1800s.
 Tissot is known for its classic dress watches such as the Le Locle and its in-house automatic movements like the Tissot Powermatic 80.
 Movado is known for its elegant collection of Museum dress watches.

 We will need to break down the question to know the answer.
 In this article, we will be taking into account the best watches that Movado and Tissot have in particular catalogs.
 We will also be taking a look at the company themselves to understand further what makes each different from one another.

 History of Movado

-Movado has since expanded their repertoire and has recently bought MVMT, an up and comer in the watch market.
-Movado is mostly known for their unique design, but don’t think they lack in performance.
-There is a reason why Movado has remained within the top-dogs of the industry for all these years.
+Movado has since expanded its repertoire and has recently bought MVMT, an up-and-comer in the watch market.
+Movado is mostly known for its unique design, but don’t think they lack in performance.
+There is a reason why Movado has remained within the top dogs of the industry for all these years.

 History of Tissot